DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Related work

-\textbf{GAN-based methods.} A few techniques use GANs \cite{goodfellow2020generative} to solve relighting \cite{tewari2020pie, mallikarjun2021photoapp}.
-Tewari et al. \cite{tewari2020pie} rely on StyleRig \cite{tewari2020stylerig}, a technique to enable semantic control of StyleGAN \cite{karras2019style} by mapping a set of morphable model parameters along with an initial StyleGAN latent code to a new one representing the target parameters.
-Specifically, they extend StyleRig, which only works on synthetic images, to real images by optimizing a latent code that reproduces the input image and use StyleRig to manipulate the lighting condition.
-Similarly, Mallikarjun et al. \cite{mallikarjun2021photoapp} maps a target illumination and a StyleGAN latent code predicted from pSp network \cite{richardson2021encoding} to a new code that represents a relit image.
-However, these techniques tend to change the identity and facial details of the input person due to the imperfect GAN inversion.
-New GAN inversion techniques \cite{feng2022near, roich2022pivotal} are promising, but no relighting results with these techniques have been demonstrated.
-Our solution overcomes this issue by leveraging DDIM's near-perfect inversion and produces high-fidelity results that preserve the original details.
+\textbf{GAN-based methods.} A few techniques use GANs \cite{goodfellow2020generative} for relighting \cite{tewari2020pie, mallikarjun2021photoapp, ranjan2023facelit}.
+Ranjan et al. \cite{ranjan2023facelit} condition a tri-plane generator in EG3D~\cite{chan2022efficient} on lighting estimates from DECA~\cite{DECA:Siggraph2021} to learn a disentangled 3D generative model with lighting and pose control.
+However, they do not demonstrate relighting results for real images.
+Mei et al. \cite{mei2024holo} also build on EG3D and implicitly model lighting effects instead of using explicit reflectance models, improving upon Ranjan et al. \cite{ranjan2023facelit} and successfully handling real images.
+Tewari et al.~\cite{tewari2020pie} build on StyleRig~\cite{tewari2020stylerig}, which provides semantic control of StyleGAN~\cite{karras2019style} by mapping morphable model parameters and a StyleGAN latent code to a new code representing target parameters.
+While StyleRig originally worked only on synthetic images, they extend it to real images by optimizing a latent code to reconstruct the input and then manipulating the lighting through StyleRig.
+Similarly, Mallikarjun et al.~\cite{mallikarjun2021photoapp} map target illumination and a pSp-predicted StyleGAN code~\cite{richardson2021encoding} to a new code for relighting.
+However, their imperfect GAN inversion often alters identity and facial details.
+New GAN inversion methods~\cite{feng2022near, roich2022pivotal, xie2023high} are promising, but only \cite{mei2024holo} show real-image relighting.
+However, it requires fine-tuning EG3D for each input image.
+In contrast, our method leverages DDIM's near-perfect inversion to preserve details without person-specific fine-tuning.

+\textbf{Acceleration of diffusion sampling.} Training-based methods~\cite{watson2021learning, bao2022analytic, sauer2023adversarial, song2023consistency, xu2023ufogen} address this at the cost of additional training, often via distillation.
+Recent approaches such as UFOGen \cite{xu2023ufogen}, Consistency Models \cite{song2023consistency}, and Adversarial Diffusion Distillation \cite{sauer2023adversarial} achieve single-step sampling but require complex losses (e.g., adversarial) and still lag behind teacher performance.
+Training-free methods \cite{lu2022dpm, lu2022dpm++, zhao2023unipc} use fast solvers applicable to any pretrained diffusion model, reducing sampling to 5–10 steps but still short of single-shot inference, with a notable quality–speed trade-off.

+This paper demonstrates that training a network on relit pairs from pretrained DiFaReli++ with simple L2 loss enables single-step generation with quality surpassing DiFaReli++.